duncangeere/klimatstudiosite/src/index.md

 ---
-title: 'Duncan Geere'
+title: 'Klimat Studio'
-metaDesc: 'An experienced information designer interested in climate and the environment.'
+metaDesc: 'An information design agency interested in climate and the environment.'
 layout: 'layouts/home.html'

 banner: